mozilla/missioncontrol/docs/API.md

 * `platform` (required): Platform for measure (e.g. `windows`)
 * `measure` (required): Measure identifier (e.g. `main_crashes`)
 * `interval` (required): Interval of data to gather, in seconds
+* `relative` (optional): If true (specified and non-zero), return results *from* the time of release of the latest version
 * `start` (optional): Starting point to gather measure data from.
-If not specified, will return `interval` worth of data, counting back from the time of the query.
-This parameter is ignored if `relative` is specified (see below)
+If not specified, will return `interval` worth of data, counting either back from the time of the query (non-relative) or up to the specified time interval (relative).
-* `relative` (optional): If true (specified and non-zero), return results *from* the time of release of the latest version
 * `version` (optional): Retrieve only data particular to a specific version.
   May be specified multiple times.